fprime-community/fprime-artemis-cubesat/README.md

 Note:
   - You'll need to run this command every time you open a new terminal.

-# Using the F' - Artemis Cubesat Deployment
+# Using the F' - Artemis CubeSat Deployment

 Download the project into a directory of your choice:
 ```shell